This is a list of the more common complaints that Bullmastiffs may suffer from. As with any breed,

-After weaning, our puppies are introduced to a variety of fresh, raw foods and dried commercial foods. calcium) and/or sardines.
-With their ‘raw’ meals, we feed them raw premium beef, chicken or fish (all prepared Vet’s All Natural Complete Mix Puppy (this ensures they are getting a complete balanced meal Occasional ‘leftovers’ are OK so long as it doesn’t constitute their main diet (but be aware that some human foods can be poisonous to dogs).
-When you want to change their diet, do it gradually, as sudden do enjoy variety!
+After weaning, our puppies are introduced to a variety of fresh, raw foods and dried commercial foods. and/or sardines.
+With their ‘raw’ meals, we feed them raw premium beef, chicken or fish (all human All Natural Complete Mix Puppy (this ensures they are getting a complete balanced meal and the puppies ‘leftovers’ are OK so long as it doesn’t constitute their main diet (but be aware that some human foods can be poisonous to dogs).
+When you want to change their diet, do it gradually, as sudden changes can do enjoy variety!

 There will always be a large variation in advice and opinions, but I feel that everyone needs to choose a method that they, and their dog, feel happy with.
 I would advise all dog owners to do research for themselves and, hopefully without too much confusion, decide on the feeding regime they feel most